layershift/enscale-docs/pages/12.discussion-board/notification-preferences/docs.10.md

 visible: true
 ---

-The Enscale Discussion board has two types of notifications - Email and Popup.
+The Enscale Discussion board has two types of notifications - **Email** and **Popup**.
 By default we try to minimise email allerts, so emails are sent in the following situations:

 * Private messages
 * Comments on any discussions you've bookmarked